 The Sharp Plasmacluster FP-A80 performed well on particulates in our 2014 test, but didn’t live up to its claims of molecular/odor removal due to its small (~1 pound) sorbent filter.
 That plus its high long-term cost (about $900 over five years) puts it in that unhappy middle ground of too much cost and not enough performance relative to true molecular/odor purifiers.

-The Winix HR1000, a smart model, has an easy-to-use app but gave unimpressive particulate-filtration performance at a relatively high cost—almost $1,000 over five years, nearly twice that of our main pick, which also comprehensively outperformed it.
-We like other Winix products, however, including the 5500-2, our new runner-up.
+The Winix HR1000, a smart model in our 2016 test, has an easy-to-use app but gave unimpressive particulate-filtration performance at a relatively high cost—almost $1,000 over five years.

 HEPA stands for High Efficiency Particle Arrestance.
 The technology is the result of an industrial need that became critical in the aerospace age: high volumes of very clean air, vital for the production of microprocessors and other sensitive instruments.
 Happily, HEPA filtration is also fundamentally simple and cheap, which means it’s available to everyone today.

-The largest of the particulates—those roughly same diameter of or wider than the filter fibers, about 0.5 microns and above—are captured via impaction: unable to change their course due to momentum, they simply slam into the fibers and stick to them.
-Particles less than the diameter of the fibers, but not too much less, are captured by interception: they “try” to flow around the fibers but come close enough to touch the fibers on the way by, and again stick.
-Finally, very fine particles— those below 0.1 microns, or one-fifth or less the diameter of the fibers—get bounced around randomly and slowed by their interactions with atmospheric atoms and molecules, and eventually drift or get bounced into a filter fiber, whereupon (yet again) they get stuck—a process called diffusion.
+The largest of the particulates—those roughly the same diameter of or wider than the filter fibers, about 0.5 micron and above—are captured via impaction: Unable to change their course due to momentum, they simply slam into the fibers and stick to them.
+Particles less than the diameter of the fibers, but not too much less, are captured by interception: They “try” to flow around the fibers but come close enough to touch the fibers on the way by, and again stick.
+Finally, very fine particles— those below 0.1 micron, or one-fifth or less the diameter of the fibers—get bounced around randomly and slowed by their interactions with atmospheric atoms and molecules, and eventually drift or get bounced into a filter fiber, whereupon (yet again) they get stuck—a process called diffusion.
 The net result is that virtually all particles get captured.